odoo/documentation/content/administration/upgrade.rst

       .. note::
          In databases where custom modules are installed, their source code must be up-to-date with the target version of Odoo before the upgrade can be performed.
+If there are none, the "update on commit" mode is skipped, the upgraded database is build as soon as it is transfered from the upgrade platform and the upgrade mode is exited.

-Check out the :doc:`upgrade for developers' documentation </developer/reference/upgrade>` for more information.
+         Check out the :doc:`upgrade for developers'
+         documentation </developer/reference/upgrade>` for more information.
 In
          addition, if a module is not needed after an upgrade, :ref:`you can remove customizations <upgrade/remove_customizations>`.